Manage your learning from this online portal. Apply now for September 2019

 For the Postgraduate Certificate programme you will study four of the nine 15 credit modules

-For the Professional development programmes you will study one, two or three 15 credit modules
+For the Short courses for professional development you will study one, two or three 15 credit modules

 You may take up to five years to complete the MSc programme.
 The study schedules show you how you can arrange your study depending on how long you wish to take.